 It also discusses the SBA's Military Reservist Economic Injury Disaster Loan program and P.L.
-114-38, the Veterans Entrepreneurship Act of 2015, which authorized and made permanent the SBA's recent practice of waiving the SBAExpress loan program's one time, up-front loan guarantee fee for veterans (and their spouse).
+114-38, the Veterans Entrepreneurship Act of 2015, which authorized and made permanent the SBA's practice of administratively waiving the SBAExpress loan program's one time, up-front loan guarantee fee for veterans (and their spouse), except during any upcoming fiscal year for which the President's budget, submitted to Congress, includes a credit subsidy cost for the 7(a) program, in its entirety, that is above zero.